In Loving Memory, 1979

 Come forward to 1979 and Yorkshire Television commission the series.
-It ran for 5 series totaling 37 episodes between 1979 and 1986.
+It ran for five series totalling thirty seven episodes between 1979 and 1986.

 The setting for the show was the fictional Yorkshire town of Oldshaw during the 1930s.
 It’s believed The writer Dick Sharples chose this period as this was the time when undertakers were switching from horse drawn hearses to mechanical ones.